Admission to this program is contingent upon admission to the Graduate School.

 Applicants holding bachelor’s degrees, master’s degrees, and/or other advanced degrees will be considered for admission.
 At the undergraduate level, applicants must have earned a 3.0 or better average in psychology courses and in total course work.
 A minimum of twelve semester credits in psychology is required and must include a laboratory course and a statistical methods course in psychology.
 Courses in college mathematics and biology and familiarity with computers are highly recommended.
-The general Graduate Record Examination (GRE) is required.

 The Master of Arts with a major in psychology is offered only as a Plan A master's program requiring thirty-two credits including an eight-credit thesis (PSY 8999).
 In addition to the thesis, a minimum of twenty-four credits in psychology is required and must include:

 |PSY 8150||Multivariate Analysis in Psychology||4|

 |One of the following outside the student's major area:|

 |Theory of Personality|

 |Introduction to Life-Span Developmental Psychology|